preronam/Employee-Tracker/README.md

 3. Allows the user to add new employees, roles, and departments

 To develop this project, the following technology was deployed:
-A. MySQL
+-MySQL
-B. InquirerJs
+- InquirerJs
-C. Console.table
+- Console.table

 Instructions for using application:
-A. Clone the github repo
+- Clone the github repo
-B. Open files with VS
+- Open files with VS
-C. Run schema.sql and seeds.sql in MySQL Workbench to create database and populate the database
+- Run schema.sql and seeds.sql in MySQL Workbench to create database and populate the database
-D. If you are missing the dependencies, run the following commands in your terminal :
+- If you are missing the dependencies, run the following commands in your terminal :
    * npm install inquirer
    * npm install mysql
    * npm install console-table
- E. From terminal navigate to cloned repo folder and run node index.js
+ - From terminal navigate to cloned repo folder and run node index.js